clj-commons/pretty/docs/ansi.rst

 * *color* - function to set text color
 * *color*-bg - function to set background color
-* bright-*color* - function to set enable bold text and the text color
+* bright-*color* - function to set enable bright text and the text color
-* bright-*color*-bg - function to enable bold text and the background color
+* bright-*color*-bg - function to enable bright text and the background color
 * *color*-font - constant that enables the text color
 * *color*-bg-font - constant that enables the color as background
-* bright-*color*-font - constant that enables the text color in bold
+* bright-*color*-font - constant that enables the text color in bright
-* bright-*color*-bg-font - constant that enables the bold color as background
+* bright-*color*-bg-font - constant that enables the bright color as background

 The functions are passed a string and wrap the string with ANSI codes to enable an ANSI graphic representation for the text, with a reset after the text.